 One of the solutions touted to teach writing to the literary challenged adolescent has been the use of a device called the “freeze frame.”
-Named after the cinematographic technique that stops the action for added intensity, it was intended to add detail and drama.
-The student focus on writing a detail description of a scene at one particular brief period of time.
+Named after the cinematographic technique that stops the action for added intensity.
+It was intended to add detail and drama.
+The students focus on writing a detailed description of a scene at one particular brief period of time.
 This device is also supposed to stop them from simply telling the story as if they were talking.
 Of course, among real writers, crafting a story by scenes has been around a long time.
 The difference is they do not end up with a lot of beautifully written incoherent, little pieces because they understand the art of the transition.

 Last year I had a student who could write quirky and charming essays but she thought the only transition available was “and then.”
 She also frequently forgot that periods existed.
 I would have her replace every other “and then” with a period so she could start a new sentence.
 Still, the monotony of the repeating the transition was marring her writing.
 There needed to be some way to get her to vary her words other than handing her a standard list from which she could randomly choose different transitions.

 Students first collect their own set of transitional phrases (10-20).
 Then they look at each sentence of a composition and ask:

 - Is there a change in time ?

 - Is there a change in events or actions?

 Next, they indicate the kind of change made (if any) by writing down the question number above the sentence.
 Then, they insert suitable transitions into their composition.
 Too many transitions can be overwhelming, so students just keep the ones that make the composition flow.
 This tedious procedure usually doesn’t have to be done more than two or three times before students start including the phrases without prompting.